laud-B/Ghana-Covid-Risk-Index/README.md

 7.To develop the Ghana Covid Risk Index, dataset Ghana Disease trends was used.
 The Covid Risk index is calculated using 2019 cases as Ghana Covid Risk Index= (0.5 * Anemeia cases/distrist/month) + (1 * Hypertension cases/distrist/month) + (1 * Diabetes cases/distrist/month) +(0.5 * Upper Respiratory Tract Infection Cases /distrist/month) + (0.5 * Malaria cases/distrist/month), and saved as Ghana_disease_trend.
 The total score was used to develope GIS maps of risk.

-8. GIS Maps created by joined datasets with variables or columns District_edit/Districts/QGIS_District on data set and shape file.
+8.GIS Maps created by joined datasets with variables or columns District_edit/Districts/QGIS_District on data set and shape file.

-9. GIS maps was then created for Ghana Covid Risk Index, Proportion of cases between May and July, and Oct/ Nov.
+9.GIS maps was then created for Ghana Covid Risk Index, Proportion of cases between May and July, and Oct/ Nov.

 7.Resulting ouput was saved as sort_data which included elements 'District','Region','QGIS_District','COVID_Risk_index'.

-8. GIS maps were created using shape files store in folder Ghana Shape files.
+8.GIS maps were created using shape files store in folder Ghana Shape files.